 Home Remedies For Curing Chest Congestion In Babies, Toddlers, And Kids:

 Home remedies can be divided into the following sections for the effective treatment of cough and cold in babies and toddlers:

-1. Home remedies dealing with food/herbs for curing chest congestion in babies, toddlers, and kids.
+- Home remedies dealing with food/herbs for curing baby chest congestion, toddlers, and kids.

-2. Home remedies revolving around the clothing of the babies, toddlers, and kids for curing chest congestion.
+2. Home remedies revolving around the clothing of babies, toddlers, and kids for curing chest congestion.

 3. Home remedies revolve around room settings for curing chest congestion in babies, toddlers and kids.

 While breastfeeding, intake of any medication directly has the potential to get into your breast milk and affect the health of the baby.
 They can reduce the supply of milk also.
 Chest congestion in baby treatment is something that is very common and should be cured as soon as possible.
 During a cold and cough, you can relieve the symptoms without taking any meditation by using some effective home remedies for cough in infants.

 If any mother is suffering from a cold then she must sip warm liquids, such as tea and chicken soup, which can soothe her scratchy throat and loosen congestion.

 - Honey and lemon with warm water are also beneficial for sore throat.

 - You can also gargle with hot salt water.
 This is one of the home remedies for cough in infants.